Stripe Connect setup

 - What's the payout schedule?

-- Default is 2-business-day rolling payouts (new accounts) accelerating to next-day after the first 90 days.
+- Your first payout lands 2-7 business days after your first appointment.
+After that, about two days after each sale.
+That is Stripe's default 2-day rolling schedule for new accounts, accelerating to next-day after the first 90 days.
 Goldenhour doesn't override this; whatever Stripe sets is what flows.
 You can also enable instant payouts (15-minute, 1% fee per payout) from the Stripe dashboard.

 - What if Stripe asks for additional documents?